MediScribe/docjet-mobile/architecture.md

 ## 3. Audio Playback Architecture (Refactored - April 2024)

-**CRITICAL NOTE (April 15th, 2024):** A major issue was identified: the application currently uses **TWO different audio player libraries**: `audioplayers` for the main playback adapter (`AudioPlayerAdapterImpl`) and `just_audio` for duration retrieval (`AudioDurationRetrieverImpl`).
-Additionally, the `AudioPlayerAdapter` interface in the **Domain Layer** incorrectly exposes types (`PlayerState`) from the `audioplayers` package, violating the Dependency Rule (data layer leaking into domain).
-This redundancy and leaky abstraction must be fixed.
+**UPDATE (Current Date - Please fill in):** The leaky abstraction in the audio playback system identified on April 15th has been **partially fixed**.
+The `AudioPlayerAdapter` interface and its consumers (`PlaybackStateMapper`) now use a library-agnostic `DomainPlayerState` enum, removing the direct dependency on `audioplayers::PlayerState` from the domain layer.
+However, the system **still uses two different audio libraries**: `audioplayers` in `AudioPlayerAdapterImpl` for playback and `just_audio` in `AudioDurationRetrieverImpl` for duration retrieval.
+Standardizing on a single library (`just_audio`) is the next step.

-**REVISED PLAN:** The architecture will be refactored in two phases:
+**REVISED PLAN:**
-1.  **Phase 1 (Interface Decoupling):** Define a library-agnostic `DomainPlayerState` enum/class.
-Update the `AudioPlayerAdapter` interface to use this domain type for its state stream.
-Update the current `audioplayers`-based implementation and its consumers (mapper, tests) to work with this new interface contract.
+1.  **Phase 1 (Interface Decoupling - COMPLETE):** Defined `DomainPlayerState` enum.
+Updated `AudioPlayerAdapter` interface to use `DomainPlayerState`.
+Updated the `audioplayers`-based `AudioPlayerAdapterImpl` and the `PlaybackStateMapper` implementation & tests to conform to the new interface contract.
-2.  **Phase 2 (Standardize on `just_audio`):** Rewrite the `AudioPlayerAdapterImpl` to use `just_audio` instead of `audioplayers`.
+2.  **Phase 2 (Standardize on `just_audio` - NEXT):** Rewrite the `AudioPlayerAdapterImpl` to use `just_audio` instead of `audioplayers`.
 Update the adapter tests accordingly.
 Remove the `audioplayers` dependency entirely.

-The following description reflects the state *before* this critical refactoring begins.
+The following description reflects the state *after* Phase 1 and *before* Phase 2 begins.

-The audio playback system was significantly refactored to improve testability and separation of concerns, moving away from a monolithic service.
-It now utilizes a **Clean Architecture approach with Adapter and Mapper patterns**.
+The audio playback system utilizes a Clean Architecture approach with Adapter and Mapper patterns.
+The Domain layer is now decoupled from specific player implementations.

 ### 3.1.
 Playback Architecture Diagram